lherna/spacex_flights/README.md

 ## Webscrape - Exctracting data through selenium.

-Given that the data available is already distributed among the launches that have already taken place and those that are planned to be launched in the future, the HTML tag structure is likewise different and hence the webscrape process was performed in via two distinct methods.
+Given that the data available is already distributed among the launches that have already taken place and those that are planned to be launched in the future through a set of tables, the HTML tag structure is likewise different and hence the webscrape process was performed in via conditional filters.

 ### Training Set - Past Launches